thesandx/graphics_demo/README.md

 ### Using node based development setup

-1. Install latest node based on your OS : `https://nodejs.org/en/download/`
+1. Install latest node based on your OS : `https://nodejs.org/en/download/` and then install `npm`.

 2. Then run `npm start`